 Average Size 35 inches Life Span 40 years or more

-Diet- Their main diet should consist of an organic pellet with a variety of fruits, vegetables and cooked meats.
+Diet– Their main diet should consist of a natural pellet with a variety of fruits, vegetables and cooked meats.
 Parrots love diversity in their meals and will appreciate cooked pasta, beans, brown rice and fresh wheatgrass, sprouts and non-toxic flowers on a daily basis.

 It is important to keep seeds, nuts and other high fat foods to a minimal amount and not part of the parrot’s daily intake.
 These foods are best given as treats or within food-finding toys, to keep your bird motivated and busy throughout the day.